-Then another participant in the experiment seems hell-bent in creating drama, you get pulled into it a few times but managed to steer clear of it (even if it would be so satisfying to prove that you didn’t even say whatever she was accusing her of).
+Then another participant in the experiment seems hell-bent in creating drama, you get pulled into it a few times but managed to steer clear of it (even if it would be so satisfying to prove that you didn’t even say whatever she was accusing you of).
 This time you’re not having any of it, as she is now causing issues with another participant (lets call him ‘Jim’) because she is trying to hide something (she wants to stay in the experiment to spend time with the other spouses).

 Now that scenario I painted is quite similar to what happened during episode 32 of ‘Married At First Sight’.
 As someone who has a similar sense of justice as Mike, it would be good to have Jessika kept accountable on what she’s been saying.